ironbar/arc25/docs/05_Solution_Summary.md

 That way we only have to learn the policy and parametrize the learning, all the other modules are guaranteed to work perfectly.

-#### Frame ARC as a game and solve it with RL
+#### Path 4.
+Frame ARC as a game and solve it with RL

 The idea is to frame ARC as a reinforcement learning problem.
 The system is given a new task and it needs to learn it as efficiently as possible.
 It is like playing a game, but instead of hitting the buttons it has to write code to play.
 The code generates an output that is evaluated against the ground truth and returns an score.

 Finding the right program is equivalent to finding the right trajectory to solve a game.
 Instead of actions we write code, but the problem is exactly the same.
 When we want to solve a new task in ARC is the same as wanting to solve a new game.
 We can frame the problem as a Reinforcement learning game, with a very sparse reward.

-TODO: standard RL does not work well with very sparse rewards, HR is needed.
+The challenge of ARC tasks is that the reward is very sparse, and standard RL methods do not work well in that setting.
+When rewards are very sparse we need to add some tricks like: hindsight experience replay, curiosity to promote exploration or having access to human demonstrations.

 ### Why it will beat the other approaches